xavierwoo/cGraph/README.md

 oocGraph
 ========

-A graph api written in c with a object-oriented programming style
+A graph api written in c with an object-oriented programming style

 The file "oocGraph.h" should be included.